Skip to main content

 Example: Web Scraping at Scale

 You want to scrape contact information from thousands of company websites.
-With subflows, you build one flow that perfectly handles a single website, then loop it across your entire list.
+With subflows, you build one workflow that perfectly handles a single website, then loop it across your entire list.
 This approach makes testing simple and scaling automatic.

 Example: Nested Data Processing